jcolomb/gintonic-blog/text/survey_analysis_report2.md

 ## The project and laboratory level

-We propose to share some sub-folders independently (for shared figures, report and conferences, and manuscripts) in order to be able to have them in the project folder or in a different folder structure merging information coming from different projects.
+We propose to share some subfolders independently (for shared figures, report and conferences, and manuscripts) in order to be able to have them in the project folder or in a different folder structure merging information coming from different projects.
 One could for instance create a folder containing all manuscripts prepared in the lab (see Fig. 4).